UVADS/DS2022/SETUP.md

 - [ ] Install [**Docker Desktop**](https://www.docker.com/get-started/) on your laptop and sign in using the Docker account you created above.
 - [ ] Install the [**`git` command line**](https://git-scm.com/downloads) for your OS.
 Windows users may want to install it both in Windows and within WSL.
 - [ ] Install [**`jq`**](https://jqlang.github.io/jq/) for your OS.
 - [ ] Install [**VS Code**](https://code.visualstudio.com/), the free IDE (integrated development environment) in your primary OS.
 (That is, Windows users install VS Code on the Windows side, not in WSL.)
-The links below will open each plugin page within VS Code; then click on "Install" from each plugin page.
+The links below will open each plugin page within VS Code; then click on "Install" from that page.
     - [ ] Install the [**Remote Development**](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) plugin from Microsoft.
 This bundle contains four plugins.
     - [ ] Install the [**GitHub Copilot**](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) plugin from GitHub.
     - [ ] Install the [**GitHub Codespaces**](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) plugin from GitHub.